Takeda Pharmaceutical (NYSE:TAK) Releases FY 2021 Earnings Guidance

+Takeda Pharmaceutical (NYSE:TAK) last released its quarterly earnings results on Tuesday, May 11th.
+The company reported $0.41 earnings per share for the quarter.
+Takeda Pharmaceutical had a return on equity of 13.00% and a net margin of 14.69%.
+The firm had revenue of $7.27 billion during the quarter.
+On average, sell-side analysts predict that Takeda Pharmaceutical will post 2.18 EPS for the current year.

-A hedge fund recently raised its stake in Takeda Pharmaceutical stock.
-OLD Mission Capital LLC raised its position in Takeda Pharmaceutical Company Limited (NYSE:TAK) by 88.4% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 169,748 shares of the company’s stock after acquiring an additional 79,631 shares during the quarter.
+An institutional investor recently raised its position in Takeda Pharmaceutical stock.
+OLD Mission Capital LLC increased its stake in shares of Takeda Pharmaceutical Company Limited (NYSE:TAK) by 88.4% in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 169,748 shares of the company’s stock after purchasing an additional 79,631 shares during the period.
 OLD Mission Capital LLC’s holdings in Takeda Pharmaceutical were worth $3,028,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 3.40% of the company’s stock.
+Institutional investors own 3.40% of the company’s stock.

 Takeda Pharmaceutical Company Limited engages in the research, development, manufacturing, and marketing of pharmaceutical products, over-the-counter medicines and quasi-drug consumer products, and other healthcare products.
 It offers pharmaceutical products in the areas of gastroenterology; oncology; neuroscience; and rare diseases, such as rare metabolic and hematology, and heredity angioedema, as well as plasma-derived therapies and vaccines.